 It pays to keep your business and private life separate.
 A dedicated business phone can help.
 Answering those late-night calls and last-minute emergency texts can set you apart from the competition.

-Always, always have a few of these on you.
+Always, always have a few of these on you as part of your cleaning equipment list.
 You never know who might be looking for a cleaner.
 Business cards should have your name, phone number, email, website, and a shortlist of your services.

 Cleaning Business Software